blondekiki/not-joking-around/README.md

-# It works in my machine
+# Why the fake it stopped working